lakshyarao22/alexa/Dependencies.md

 ### Build tools

+[CMake](https://cmake.org/) is a cross-platform set of tools that can be used to manage your application's dependencies and create native makefiles and workspaces suitable for the platform you're building on.
+It's an easy way to create, build, and test projects using the AVS Device SDK for C++.

-The AVS Device SDK can be built with CMake.
-The minimum version of CMAke that we test with is:
+The minimum version we test with is:

 | Tool | Minimum Version    |
 | :------------- | :------------- |